VinceHPicton/obsidian-vault/AWS/S3/S3 Encryption.md

 (SSE = server-side encryption):
 - SSE-S3 - keys owned and managed by AWS on the S3 service
-- SSE-KMS - keys handled by you via teh AWS KMS service
+- SSE-KMS - keys handled by you via the AWS KMS service
 - SSE-C - keys are fully managed by customer, outside of AWS
 - Client-side encryption - data is encrypted before sending it to AWS